Dashboard

 This type of preheader is common, and you will see it often now that you know what it is.
 But you can see how the text "View on a web browser" leaked into the email preview text.
 Not exactly ideal.

-A challenge with setting a visible preheader is that the amount of text shown by the email client is arbitrary.
-The length of preview text shown depends on the screen size, device and the email client itself.
+A challenge with setting a visible preheader is that the amount of text shown by the email client is variable.
+The length of preview text shown depends on the screen size, device, and the email client itself.

-This is a problem because the design and layout of your email won’t allow you to set several sentences of visible text!
+This is a problem because the design and layout of your email won't allow you to set several sentences of visible text at the top!

 While you can't control how much text will be shown in your preview, you can control what text is shown by using a hidden email preheader.